December 2018 - November 2020

 Although global aspects of climate change are well-understood, there remains great uncertainty at regional and national scales, and traditional probabilistic approaches lead to a ‘cascade of uncertainty’ (Wilby and Dessai, 2010).
 Physically grounded narrative approaches (using Causal Inference - CI) offer a way of managing this uncertainty.
 We will develop a CI analytical framework to combine data from physical, natural and social sciences and deliver policymakers a visualisation tool based on the IDAPS platform, providing quantitative insight into the potential impact of climate change scenarios on SwP production and household food security in different livelihood zones of Uganda under different scenarios.
 We will develop CI networks for SwP under different climate conditions, incorporating the specific crop vulnerabilities of waterlogging and pest exposure, working with colleagues in hydrometeorology and entomology.

-The Integrated Platform for African Policy Makers (IDAPS, an open-source platform for government and community stakeholders in Africa) developed by the Walker Institute and Evidence for Development (EfD) as part of the FCFA/HyCristal project will give local users access to output visualisations, allowing them to create their own livelihood-impact scenarios.
+The Integrated Platform and Database for Policymakers (IDAPS, an open-source platform for government and community stakeholders) co-developed by the Walker Institute and Evidence for Development (EfD) as part of the FCFA/HyCristal project will give local users access to output visualisations, allowing them to create their own livelihood-impact scenarios.
 This quantitative insight is particularly important because crop models of SwP production are more uncertain than models of other major crops.
 However, within the CI framework, results from these models can be combined with additional sources of understanding including insights systematically collected from experts in SwP production, to account for the confounding influences and sampling biases present in any set of observations (Pearl, 2009).
 This offers a natural framework for connecting weather and climate to specific impacts and risk, mediated by human behaviour (policy, institutions, political economy, legal frameworks), to provide policymakers with evidence-based interventions to promote food security and resilience, strengthening the potential for policy adoption that reduces global hunger (SDG2).

 This research fills a critical gap for under-researched food crops, through developing protocols needed to allow the impact on crop yields of key vulnerabilities (waterlogging and pest infestation in the case of SwP) to be better quantified and integrated in CI networks and food security analysis This work will demonstrate the use of climate narratives to show quantitatively how drivers of food insecurity affects food access.
 The study, which focuses on a single crop at subnational level, can be scaled up to national and regional levels, and down to local household level.
 It can also be extended to multiple crops and to different policy areas Long term expected outcomes: